-There are 4 water treatment plants within the Republic of Ireland portion of the catchment, all of which have been designated as 'at risk' of impacting their surrounding water environment.
-These plants are not a likely source of the water quality issues indicated by monitoring in the shellfish area and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.
+There are 3 WTPs in the catchment, all of which have been designated as 'at risk' of impacting their surrounding water environment.
+Monitoring in the shellfish area does not indicate any water quality issues likely to be associated with these plants and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.